KDesp73/DataBridge/README.md

 </dependency>
 ```

-Add this to your pom.xml file and the download the jar into the `.m2/repository/kdesp73/databridge/2.0.0/` folder
+Add this to your pom.xml file and then download the jar into the `.m2/repository/kdesp73/databridge/2.0.0/` folder

 ## Contributing